Introduction

 • Press Enter key

 Phew, what a complicated procedure to write a simple line of text, isn't it?
 This is the most challenging and confusing part for a Vim newbie.
-Here's a brief explanation of the above steps:
+Here's a brief explanation for the above steps:

 • Vim is a modal editor.
 You have to be aware which mode you are in and use commands or type text accordingly